Akai Ko-en: New colors and Sato's departure (2017–2018)

-2nd line-up and THE PARK (2018 - 2020)
+2nd line-up and The Park (2018–2020)

-On 2 May 2018, the band announced that they would perform at VIVA LA ROCK 2018 with a new lead-vocalist.
-On the stage, Riko Ishino (石野理子), formerly from idol group Idol Renaissance (アイドルネッサンス) was introduced as the new lead-vocalist.
+On 2 May 2018, the band announced that they would perform at Viva La Rock 2018 with a new lead-vocalist.
+On the stage, Riko Ishino, formerly from idol group Idol Renaissance (アイドルネッサンス) was introduced as the new lead-vocalist.
 As Ishino was still a high-school student and based in Hiroshima at that point, they had to limit their activity as a band to allow her to continue her studies.
 However, their first music video with Ishino, "Kienai" (消えない) was released in October of the same year.
 The song would later be released as the lead track from an EP of the same name, and performed on a live tour, at live venues and festivals.
 Still, it wasn't until May 2019 that they signed with a new label.

 After signing up with Epic Records Japan, the band released Kienai - EP (消えない - EP) on October 23, which includes songs previously released as music videos and completely produced by Tsuno herself, once again.
-The band started the FUYU TOUR 2019 "Yo-Ho" in November to promote this release.
+The band started the Fuyu Tour 2019 "Yo-Ho" in November to promote this release.
 In January 2020, the single "Zettai reido" (絶対零度) was released, with the title-track being chosen as the ending theme song for the anime Drifting Dragons.

-On 15 April 2020, the band's 5th full album THE PARK was released.
-It was the first full-album with Riko Ishino and all songs were produced by Tsuno.
+On 15 April 2020, the band's 5th full album The Park was released.
+It was the first full-album with Ishino and all songs were produced by Tsuno.
 A tour was announced for May, however, it was cancelled due to the COVID-19 pandemic.
 The band then performed on a streaming live concert at Tachikawa Babel, in August.
 This performance turned-out to be the last with Maisa Tsuno.

-Tsuno's death, final concert and disbandment (2020 - 2021)
+Tsuno's death, final concert and disbandment (2020–2021)

 On 18 October 2020, leader and guitarist Maisa Tsuno passed away.
 She was found lying in her home and taken to the hospital, where she was confirmed dead.
 The cause of death has not been disclosed.

 On 25 November, their last single "Orange/pray" (オレンジ/pray) was posthumously released, along with two music videos.
-The band was booked to play live at the COUNTDOWN JAPAN 20/21 music festival in December, with the support from Yūsuke Koide (guitar) from Base Ball Bear, but the event was also cancelled due to the pandemic.
+The band was booked to play live at the Countdown Japan 20/21 music festival in December, with the support from Yūsuke Koide (guitar) from Base Ball Bear, but the event was also cancelled due to the pandemic.

-On 1 March 2021, the band announced that they would disband following a final concert THE LAST LIVE, on 28 May 2021.
+On 1 March 2021, the band announced that they would disband following a final concert The Last Live, on 28 May 2021.
 Base Ball Bear's Yūsuke Koide (guitar), tricot's Kida Motifour (guitar) and Hiroki Horiko a.k.a. hico (keyboards) were invited as support members.
 The concert, held at Nakano Sun Plaza Hall, had an in-person audience and was streamed live worldwide.

 A blu-ray disc containing the concert was released on 29 September 2021.